Turn leftovers into a cozy turkey noodle casserole that the whole family will love!

 Vegetables: This turkey noodle casserole is so versatile.
 Use either frozen mixed vegetables or veggies from your crisper drawer (see recipe notes for fresh vegetables).

 Pasta: Any medium shape can be used in this recipe.
-Try penne or rotini, and be sure to cook it al dente (firm) so it doesn’t overcook in the oven.
+Try penne, rotini, or egg noodles, and be sure to cook it al dente (firm) so it doesn’t overcook in the oven.

 Sauce: The sauce below is a very simple cream sauce, almost reminiscent of chicken pot pie sauce.
 You can swap it out for cream of mushroom, chicken, or celery soup or a jar of Alfredo sauce.
 Be sure to add the poultry seasoning; it adds great flavor.